oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 #### 4.3.3.2 Create and Populate Branches

-When the repo is available the maintainers should populate the `published` branch with the starter document received from TC Administration (including the subdirectories and supporting files), then create a `working` branch from the `published` branch.
+As shown in [Figure 1](#figure-1-new-work-product-launch), when the repo is available the maintainers should create a `working` branch from the `published` branch, and then populate the `working` branch with the starter document received from TC Administration (including the subdirectories and supporting files).
 Activity to develop the product then proceeds as described above.
-The `published` branch will only have the initial template until a CS is approved, at which point the maintainers populate it with the current CS version.
+The `published` branch will only have administrative files until a CS is approved, at which point the maintainers populate it with the current CS version.
 Each time a new CS is approved the `published` branch is updated.

 Work in progress is always handled in the `working` branch, using the standard GitHub mechanisms of forking the work product repository and creating pull requests (PRs) with contributions.
-When Working Drafts (WDs) are declared, the GitHub Release feature is used to created the WD package for upload to OASIS.
+When Working Drafts (WDs) are declared, the GitHub Release feature is used to create the WD package for upload to OASIS.
 If a WD is approved as a Committee Specification Draft (CSD) the editors should edit the Release description to (i) record that the WD was approved